 Explore Alaska's abundant natural beauty and wildlife via private catamaran during this half-day private excursion.
 It is an ideal option for families and friends, or dinner companions looking for a unique sightseeing experience in one of the more picturesque ports in Alaska.

 Depart for a cruise through Sitka Sound.
 Your 28-foot-long, expedition-style catamaran is specially-designed to navigate south east Alaska's narrow island passages and bays, and permit spectacular wildlife viewing at close range.
 The vessel features a spacious, heated cabin equipped with deluxe seating, a restroom, and galley.
 Large wrap-around windows and an expansive open-air deck offer excellent viewing opportunities.
-A special bow-landing door permits easy beach access.
 Light snacks including locally-made chocolate, pastries, smoked salmon, and beverages are included.

 Your tour concludes at the pier to rejoin the ship.

 Please note: The price, exclusive of meals, entrance fees and gratuities, is per vehicle/vessel.
 Therefore, when making your reservation, please indicate the number of vehicles, not the number of guests.
-The vessel can accommodate 1-6 guests.
+The vessel can accommodate up to 6 guests.
 Although only a minimal amount of walking is required, guests must be able to embark/disembark the vessel via steps, requiring some manoeuvrability.
 If planning to go ashore, guests must be able to walk without difficulty on terrain that can be wet, rocky, and slippery in spots.
 This tour is not suitable for those who utilise a wheelchair.
 Guests are advised to dress warmly in layers, wear sturdy, comfortable footgear, and bring a rainproof jacket to wear on the vessel observation deck.
 Please remember to bring your camera.
 Vessel is a new 28-ft (8.5 metre), expedition catamaran designed especially for private-party cruising adventures.
 Cabin is heated with panoramic windows, snack bar, restroom, outside decks, and drop-front bow for beach landings.
 Complimentary tour-use binoculars are available on board.
-Crew consists of: Captain/Expedition Leader & Naturalist Guide.
 Availability is extremely limited; we suggest you book in advance to avoid disappointment.